ronalfy/slash-edit/README.md

 Edit posts, pages, or custom post types by adding a "/edit" to the end of the URL.
 If you are not logged in, you will be prompted to log in in order to edit the item.

+The "/edit" functionality also works on author and taxonomy archives.

 This is useful if:

 <ul>